-Giuseppe Arcimboldo’s paintings of the four seasons have astonished audiences from the sixteenth century to this day.
-Even though, allegorical representations are quite common in the history of art, Arcimboldo’s portraits manage to capture the spirit of each season in a bizarre and unique way.
+Giuseppe Arcimboldo’s paintings of the four seasons have been astonishing audiences from the 16th century up to this day.
+Even though allegorical representations are quite common in the history of art, Arcimboldo’s portraits manage to capture the spirit of each season in a bizarre and unique way.

 Arcimboldo revealed his skill in illustrating the new and rare specimens that came from all over the world.
 Taking his studies one step further, he combined them to create fantastic faces.

 Arcimboldo painted the first series of the Four Seasons in 1563.
 Unfortunately, only Winter, Summer and Spring survive from the original series.
 Each face displays and is composed of plants and vegetables that are characteristic of each season.

 Winter is cold and moody.
 A large tree trunk stands for the head while the nose and ears appear like twisted branches.
 The hair is formed by smaller twigs and ivy and his beard is made of moss.
 Two fungi form the mouth, giving Winter a sullen expression.
 From his chest extends a branch with two lemons.
 Winter wears a cape of woven straw decorated with a large M. The letter refers to his patron Emperor Maximilian II, and a firesteel, the symbol of the order of the Golden Fleece.

 Flowers sprout from every nook and cranny in Spring.
 The most ambitious portrait in all the series, Spring features 80 different species of flowers.
 Blossoms fill the head and the bust is made of leaves.
 We can distinguish a lily that works as a hat feather and an iris as a chest medallion.
 In contrast to Winter’s broody expression, Spring smiles conveying the sunshine and mild weather of the season.
 Even through the painting is part of the original series, King Philip II of Spain received it as gift.